binli123/dsmil-wsi/README.md

 ```
   $ python compute_feats.py --weights=ImageNet --norm_layer=batch
 ```
->Specify the argument `--magnification=high` or `--magnification=low` if the patches are cropped in multi-magnifications but only one magnification is to be processed.
+>Specify the argument `--magnification=high` or `--magnification=low` if the patches are cropped in multi-magnifications but only one magnification is to be computed.

 **Start training.**
 ```